-1) The City of Kawartha Lakes Official Plan is proposed to be revised with enhanced policies contained in Section 10: Culture and Heritage and to revise the archaeological study requirements in Section 36.1: Appendix A - Background Studies, and add Section 36.11 Appendix K: Heritage Impact Assessment.

-2) The Town of Lindsay Official Plan is proposed to be revised with enhanced policies contained in Section 3.3: Heritage Conservation Polices, in Section 6.4: Requirements for Supporting Studies, and amend Section 7.1: General.

-3) The Village of Fenelon Falls Official Plan is proposed to be amended to include new culture and heritage policies to the Environmental policies under Section 2.2.2: Objectives, to the Community Improvement policies under Section 2.8.2: Objectives, to the Main Central Area policies under Section 3.6.3: Polices, to the Community Improvement Policies under Section 6.2: Criteria for Designation and Section 6.4: Implementation, add a new Section 7.4: Heritage Conservation, and add Section 8.12: Archaeological Assessment and Section 8.13: Heritage Impact Assessment.
+- 1) The City of Kawartha Lakes Official Plan is proposed to be revised with enhanced policies contained in Section 10: Culture and Heritage and to revise the archaeological study requirements in Section 36.1: Appendix A Background Studies. - 2) The Town of Lindsay Official Plan is proposed to be revised with enhanced policies contained in Section 3.3: Heritage Conservation Polices, in Section 6.4: Requirements for Supporting Studies, and amend Section 7.1: General. - 3) The Village of Fenelon Falls Official Plan is proposed to be amended to include new culture and heritage policies to the Environmental policies under Section 2.2.2: Objectives, to the Community Improvement policies under Section 2.8.2: Objectives, to the Main Central Area policies under Section 3.6.3: Polices, to the Community Improvement Policies under Section 6.2: Criteria for Designation and Section 6.4: Implementation, and add a new Section 7.4: Heritage Conservation.